ray1412/foreign-exchange-currency/README.md

 ## Docker Support
-The Dockerfile will expose port `80`, so make sure run it `<expose IP>:80` If there is something wrong with the deployment, I'd already serve it on --> https://forex-ray.netlify.com
+The Dockerfile will expose port `80`, so make sure run it `<expose IP>:80` In case, there is something wrong with the deployment, I'd already served it on --> https://forex-ray.netlify.com

 ## Local Build Instructions
 1. `git clone https://github.com/ray1412/foreign-exchange-currency`